Job

 Job 1:18 & 19

-While he was still speaking, yet another messenger came and said, 'Your sons and daughters were feasting and drinking wine at the oldest brother's house, when suddenly a mighty wind swept in from the desert and struck the four corners of the house.
-It collapsed on them and they are dead, and I am the only one who has escaped to tell you!'
+While he was still speaking, another one came and said, "Your sons and daughters were eating and drinking wine in their oldest brother's house, when suddenly a strong wind blew in from over the desert.
+It struck the four corners of the house, so that it fell on the young people; they are dead, and I'm the only one who escaped to tell you."

 The fourth messenger brings word of the death of Job's family and we are reminded that, throughout the Bible, the number four is associated with earthly trials.
 This would have been devastating to the man as he lost his family but also as there was no more point in his custom of offering burnt offerings for them.
 Imagine, if you will, how Job felt in wondering whether they had cursed God as he had so often been afraid of and, now, it was too late for them to change their ways.